alicevision/AliceVision/INSTALL.md

   `-DOpenCV_DIR:PATH=/path/to/opencv/install/share/OpenCV/` (where OpenCVConfig.cmake can be found)

 * `OPENMVG_REQUIRE_CERES_WITH_SUITESPARSE` (default: `ON`)
-  By default, openMVG requires Ceres builded with SuiteSparse to ensure best performances but you can make SuiteSparse optional with this flag.
+  By default, openMVG requires Ceres built with SuiteSparse to ensure best performances but you can make SuiteSparse optional with this flag.

 * `OpenMVG_BUILD_SHARED` (default `OFF`)
   Build OpenMVG as shared libs (instead of static libs)